RFnexus/modem73/README.md

 All of the modes provided by the OFDM modem require a bandwidth of 2400 Hz and work over both FM and SSB.

-There are currently four PTT options:
+There are currently five PTT options:
 - NONE (speaker/mic over the air)
 - Rigctl
 - VOX